kryptokrona/kryptokrona-docs/guides/wallets/Using-Zedwallet.md

 ### Using Zedwallet commands

 Zedwallet has a twin command system; a numerical shortcut for navigating the menu, and typed commands you can access directly.
 The more you use Zedwallet the more typed commands you'll pick up.
-This guide is written using the numerical system.
-Just remember that both rules apply.
+This guide is written using the written commnand system.
+Feel free to use the numbers associated with the command.

 ### Creating a Wallet